waynodiablo/Oystercard/intro_to_the_web/17_getting_started_with_battle.md

 ![Battle Final Mockup](./images/battle_final_mockup.png)

 > We encourage you to make this project your own.
-Although the solutions will prescribe a 'best path', you can name things and lay out your views however fits your needs.
-By using the solutions as 'analogies' to your own project, you will learn to interpret guidance and apply it in a different context.
+Although the walkthroughs will prescribe a 'best path', you can name things and lay out your views however fits your needs.
+By using the walkthroughs as 'analogies' to your own project, you will learn to interpret guidance and apply it in a different context.

 In this challenge, you will set up a basic project structure with Sinatra, RSpec, and Capybara ready to go.